cajhin/capsicain/README.md

 ## Why?

 I touch type.
 I code.
 I need a keyboard setup where I can keep my fingers on the home row most of the time.
-Also, I don't want RSI back, and I'm a seriously fast coder/editor on any keyboard.
+Also, my layout cured my RSI, and I'm a seriously fast coder/editor on any keyboard (because I don't need the random extra keys on the side).

 Earlier versions were very focused on my own configuration.
 Latest versions are quite general, you can configure a lot.